improvein/personal-cryptofolio/README.md

 * Data is stored non-encrypted in the device. (see Future changes & Dev TODOs).<br/>
   However, the isolation the OS provides protects you from other apps trying to access it in most cases.

-## Future changes & Dev TODOs
-* Enable icons from "react-native-vector-icons" for iOS
-* Encrypt data in device based on PIN

 ## Contribute
 You are more than welcome to contribute!